mp-se/gravitymon/src_docs/source/api.rst

 GET: /api/clearwifi
 ===================

-Will reset the wifi settings, leaving the rest unused.
+Will reset the wifi settings both in the configuration file and eeprom, leaving the rest of the configuration.

 For this to work you will need to supply the device id as a parameter in the request: